SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - We have a special file in linux called a 'Black Hole' located at /dev/null.
 Any data stored here will immediately discarded (Vanishes) '& >> /dev/null' Here & → runs in background, >> /dev/null → discards output.
 - How to run a file (or) playbook in background ? 'nohup ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 mongodb.yaml & >> /dev/null'
 - Output will be in 'tail -f nohup.out' it will not come in terminal.
 We cannot run every script in background because of high memory consumption, you can only run few scripts (or) a small instance in background.
 - What are ansible roles ?
-It is a dry principle, dont repeat yourself like we have used functions in shellscript to avoid the repetition of code.
+It's a dry principle, dont repeat yourself like we have used functions in shellscript to avoid the repetition of code.
 It is a proper directory structure to keep our configuration and we can share this with other users also.
 - Ansible roles ---> Common is also a role, we have tasks, handlers, templates, files, vars, defaults, meta, library, lookup_plugins.
+- Lookup plugins are used for connecting to external systems using dynamic inventory.
-- How to debug, if you are facing any error in ansible playbook ? 'ansible-playbook -vvv -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml' We will get the full information on terminal, what is happening in background, so that we can see where is the error.
+- How to debug if you are facing any error in ansible playbook ? 'ansible-playbook -vvv -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml' We will get the full information on terminal like what is happening in the background, so that we can see where is the error.
 - What are the supporting files in project ?
-Like mongodb.repo, catalogue.service, roboshop.conf etc.
+Like mongodb.repo, catalogue.service, roboshop.conf etc. without these, configuration will not be complete.
 - Creating every role is not mandatory, we create what we require.
 - How to call common role (Any role) in another role ? 'ansible.builtin.import_role'
-- How can we ignore errors in ansible ?
-Using 'ignore_errors: true'
+- How can we ignore errors in ansible ? 'ignore_errors: true'
+- To set indentation in VS use 'shift+tab and tab'

 ### Session-23
 - What is 'ansible.cfg' file ?
 It is ansible main configuration file, we can control options from here.